starkinfra/sdk-python/README.md

         - [Webhook](#create-a-webhook-subscription): Configure your webhook endpoints and subscriptions
         - [WebhookEvents](#process-webhook-events): Manage Webhook events
         - [WebhookEventAttempts](#query-failed-webhook-event-delivery-attempts-information): Query failed webhook event deliveries
+    - [Request](#request): Send a custom request to Stark Bank.
+This can be used to access features that haven't been mapped yet.
 - [Handling errors](#handling-errors)
 - [Help and Feedback](#help-and-feedback)